 What is ray tracing?
 Just go to your nearest multiplex, plunk down a twenty and pick up some popcorn.

-There may not be many people outside of computer graphics who know what ray tracing is, but there aren’t many people on the planet who haven’t seen it.
+There may not be many people outside of computer graphics who know what ray tracing is, but there are very few people on the planet who haven’t seen it.

 Ray tracing is the technique modern movies rely on to generate or enhance special effects.
 Think realistic reflections, refractions and shadows.
 Getting these right makes starfighters in sci-fi epics scream.
 It makes fast cars look furious.
 It makes the fire, smoke and explosions of war films look real.